The first—and legally required—layer of protection

 Cost explanation

-What drives the cost?
+What drives the cost of Primary Liability Insurance?

 Radius of operation (local vs. long-haul).